Rapidly Melting Ice In Norway Continues To Reveal Ancient Artifacts, Including A 3,400-Year-Old Shoe

 Of course, Pilø’s fondest wish, or “ultimate find,” as he has called it, would be to discover a Norwegian version of Ötzi the Iceman, the 5,300-year-old hunter who was discovered in the Alps back in 1991.
 While Pilø has admitted that the odds of this happening are quite unlikely, he has nevertheless prepared for the occasion, should it ever arise, by making certain that an “ice mummy kit” is available and at the ready should another Ötzi appear in Norway.

-However, assuming there really was an Ötzi hidden beneath deep folds of ice somewhere in Norway, his home would not be safe for very long, according to Professor Atle Nesje of the University of Bergen, who is fairly certainly that by the end of this century up to 90 percent of the country’s glaciers will have melted if climate change continues on the path it is right now.
+However, assuming there really was an Ötzi hidden beneath deep folds of ice somewhere in Norway, his home would not be safe for very long, according to Professor Atle Nesje of the University of Bergen, who is fairly certain that by the end of this century up to 90 percent of the country’s glaciers will have melted if climate change continues on the path it is right now.

 While archaeologists are working their hardest to conserve every artifact they discover beneath the melting ice of Norway, Martens has stated that “there is definite urgency” to this work and that without enough time “the artifacts and/or sites that belong to the whole community may be lost forever, without any recording they ever existed.”